NeojungianTypology/NJTI-4/Test-EN.md

 ## Discussion

-We can conclude that the results of our experiment was according to our hypothesis.
-We have additionally shown that it's possible to do a interpretation of Jungs personality-types which you can find empirical evidence for and can be motivated by neuroscience.
+We can conclude that the results of our experiments was according to our hypothesis.
+We have additionally shown that it's possible to do a interpretation of Jungs personality-types which you can find empirical evidence for and can be motivated by neurobiology.

 ## References